Yash-1001/chat_application/README.md

+Application Setup Guide
+Important: The application will not run properly in its current state because I have removed my personal passkey and Gmail ID for privacy reasons.

+To make the application work:
+Open the register.php file.

+Replace the placeholder values with your personal passkey and Gmail ID.

+Update the passkey variable with your own passkey.

+Update the gmail_id variable with your own Gmail ID.

 Real-Time Chat Application using PHP & WebSockets
 A simple real-time chat application built using PHP, WebSockets, and MySQL to provide fast, low-latency messaging capabilities.
 This application supports multiple concurrent users and is designed to scale for a growing user base.